 004 Compliance Procedures

 004.01 Technical Assistance.
-The Energy Office will provide agencies with copies of the IECC and related educational materials at agency request.
+The Energy Office will provide agencies with copies of the IECC and related educational materials at the agency request.
 Energy Office personnel will be available to answer questions relating to the IECC and these rules, and to meet with agency personnel to provide informal comments on plans that will be submitted for review.

 004.02 Determination of Compliance, Plan Review.
 The Energy Office will prepare a list of documents that must be provided for proper plan review.
 When an agency has designed a subject building, it will request a plan review and submit those documents to the Energy Office.
 The Energy Office will review the plans within twenty days following receipt of all required documents and resolution of all waiver requests.
 Modification of the plans may delay completion of review up to twenty days following the date of the latest modification.
 The Energy Office will notify the agency of the plan’s compliance or non-compliance, and may also identify design elements that prevent compliance or suggest revisions to permit compliance.
 In some cases, the Energy Office may provide an inspection checklist for use in construction verification.